Oak Class (Year 5/6)

 A message from your class teacher

 Will be continuing to explore vocabulary and punctuation that can improve our writing, and have spellings every week based on different spelling patterns and the year 5/6 word list.
-Grammar sessions will also have us investigating different sentence structures and placements of verbs and adverbs.
+Grammar sessions will have us focusing on high-level punctuation, subordinate clauses and the subjunctive form.
+Revision for the year 6 SATs tests in May will also be a focus, with GPS questions of the day and some focused homework in this area.

 PE this term will be taught Andy and will take place on a Thursday afternoon.
 Please make sure that your child ALWAYS has a full indoor and outdoor PE kit in school to ensure they do not miss out.